 Video of the Day

-Fortunately, combining strength and cardio doesn't need to be a crazy, high-intensity endeavor.
+Fortunately, combining strength and cardio doesn't need to be a high-intensity endeavor.
 If you want to cut down on your total gym time without committing to a full-on HIIT session, try this treadmill and dumbbell circuit workout that will burn fat without skyrocketing your heart rate.

 Benefits of Combining Cardio and Strength Training